 There are two types; traditional balsamic vinegar and commercially prepared balsamic vinegar.
 Their survival span varies.
 The traditional one is the most expensive but lasts the longest.
 It’s stored in wooden barrels for 12-25 years and can serve you for longer years than you can imagine.

-Commercially prepared type is an unreal version since it contains additional ingredients that make it tastier.
+The commercially prepared type is an unreal version since it contains additional ingredients that make it tastier.
 Its unoriginality makes it cheaper and the most available in the market, probably it’s what you have in your home.
 It comes with the maximum date it can reach.
 Probably 3 to 4 years.
 But the date only means when the quality starts to fade away.
 Not when it becomes unsafe for consumption.
-With time, the quality levels down until it finally stop tasting good and become useless.
+With time, the quality levels down until it finally stop tasting good and becomes useless.

 But whether it’s the real or replica type, they both can stay without going bad.
 If only you store the product appropriately.

 How to prevent balsamic vinegar from going bad